Skip to content

 Set Design with Robert Boccabella

 Have you ever wondered what it takes to design a set for a show?
-Robert Boccabella of Business Design Services, is here to tell you the process and the details of the set design for Driving Miss Daisy by the Lake County Theatre Company!
+Robert Boccabella of Business Design Services, … Continue reading Set Design with Robert Boccabella

 Forced Frontier by John Tomlinson